Pennsylvania Dutch language: Grammar

 As in Standard German, Pennsylvania Dutch uses three genders (masculine, feminine, and neuter).

 Pennsylvania Dutch has three cases for personal pronouns: the accusative, nominative, and dative, and two cases for nouns: the common case, with both accusative and nominative functions, and the dative case.

 There is no genitive case in Pennsylvania Dutch.
 The historical genitive case has been replaced by the dative, and possession is indicated with a special construction using the dative and the possessive pronoun: 'the man's dog' becomes em Mann sei Hund (literally: 'to the man his dog').
 Studies have shown variability in the use of the dative case in both sectarian and non-sectarian communities.
 The trend is towards use of the common case for nouns and the accusative case for pronouns, instead of the dative.
 Thus, em Mann sei Hund, for example, has frequently become der Mann sei Hund.

 The dative case in Pennsylvania German is used to express possession, to mark objects of prepositions, to mark indirect objects, and to indicate the direct objects of certain verbs.
 It is expressed, as in Standard German, through the use of dative forms of personal pronouns and through certain inflections of articles and adjectives modifying nouns.
 In non-sectarian speech in central Pennsylvania, the dative is widely used among the older generations who are fluent in Pennsylvania German, whereas younger semi-speakers tend not to use the dative as much.
 Many semi-speakers used the English possessive -'s.

 In contrast, Anabaptists in central Pennsylvania had almost completely replaced the dative with the accusative case.
-Meanwhile, members of the entirely Pennsylvania Dutch-speaking community in Kalona, all of whom were Amish or Mennonite, showed strong age-related variation.
+Meanwhile, members of the entirely Pennsylvania Dutch-speaking community in Kalona, Iowa, all of whom were Amish or Mennonite, showed strong age-related variation.
 Speakers under the age of 40 never used the dative, while older speakers showed strongly variable behavior.
 There was little difference between members of the different religious denominations in the Kalona.